HTMLTableCellElement: abbr property

 It reflects the abbr attribute of the <th> element.

-Note: this property doesn't have a visual effect in browsers.
-It adds information to help assistive technology like screenreaders that can use this abbreviation
+Note: This property doesn't have a visual effect in browsers.
+It adds information to help assistive technology like screen readers that can use this abbreviation

 Value